genesis-community/genesis/docs/PIPELINES.md

 - **pipeline.task.version** - The version of the Docker image to use for running tasks.
 This defaults to `latest`, which should work well for most implementations.

+- pipeline.groups - Groups jobs together under a header and show them on different tabs in the user interface.
+It does not change functionality of the pipeline.

 ### Pipeline Configuration